FunWithR/MonteCarlo/README.md

 The MonteCarlo() Function
 -------------------------

 As can be seen from the table below, the *MonteCarlo()* function has a number of optional arguments.
-The most important ones among them are *export\_also* that is needed to export datasets if these are required in a parallezied simulation, *debug* that turns on the debug mode and *time\_n\_test* that produces an estimate of the time required for the desired simulation.
+The most important ones among them are *export\_also* that is needed to export datasets if these are required in a parallezied simulation <!--,*debug* that turns on the debug mode--> and *time\_n\_test* that produces an estimate of the time required for the desired simulation.

 <table style="width:83%;">
 <colgroup>